Versatile-LCB/VLCB-defs/README.md

 Do NOT edit any of the language specific VLCB-defs files, edit only vlcb-defs.csv and generate the language files from that.

+There are a number of generator scripts for each supported programming language.
-_generate.sh_ is a Bash script  that can be executed using "Git Bash" which is part of the git download (https://git-scm.com/downloads) or by any other suitable Bash shell.
+These generator scripts are Bash scripts that can be executed using "Git Bash" which is part of the git download (https://git-scm.com/downloads) or by any other suitable Bash shell.
+_generate.sh_ is a "master" script that runs all the generator scripts.
+The language specific scripts can be run individually to only generate file(s) for that language.

-The current _generate.sh_ script produces the following output files from the vlcb-defs.csv:
+The current generator script produces the following output files from the vlcb-defs.csv:
-1.	cbusdefs.h   - C
+1.	vlcbdefs.h   - C and C++
+1.	vlcbdefs.hpp - C++ using enum constants
-2.	cbusdefs.inc - Assembler
+2.	vlcbdefs.inc - Assembler
-3.	cbusdefs.pas - Object Pascal (Delphi)
+3.	vlcbdefs.pas - Object Pascal (Delphi)
-4. CbusDefs.cs	 - C#.NET 5.0 (Core) solution that contains T4 templates to generate files for C#.
+4.  vlcbDefs.cs	 - C#.NET 5.0 (Core) solution that contains T4 templates to generate files for C#.
 					The generated files should be suitable for .NET Framework projects.
 5.	java/\*      - Java
-6.  cbusdefs.py  - Python
+6.  vlcbdefs.py  - Python

 # New versions of VLCB-defs
 VLCB-defs will be updated from time to time, in line with changes to the VLCB spec or addition of new module types and/or manufacturer codes.